stemangiola/tidysc/README.md

 # Annotate `differential transcription`

-We may want to test for differential transcription between sample-wise factors of interest (e.g., with edgeR).
-`test_differential_transcription` takes a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and a formula representing the desired linear model as arguments and returns a tibble with additional columns for the statistics from the hypothesis test (e.g., log fold change, p-value and false discovery rate).
+We may want to test for differential transcription between sample-wise factors of interest (e.g., with edgeR). `test_differential_abundance` takes a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and a formula representing the desired linear model as arguments and returns a tibble with additional columns for the statistics from the hypothesis test (e.g., log fold change, p-value and false discovery rate).

     {r de, cache=TRUE}
     counts %>%
-        test_differential_transcription(
+        test_differential_abundance(
           ~ condition,
           action="get")